RuDevOfficial/SimpleBT/README.md

 | Vector2  | 3, 3.9  |
 | Vector3  | 21.1, 3, 90  |

+**Note**: Currently supported types *in* the SBTBlackboardGraph, any type can be store on the Blackboard's dictionary at behavior runtime.

 ## Generating the Tree and Blackboard

 To generate the tree select a GameObject and then press "*Generate Tree & Blackboard*".
 If the behavior has changed you can press *"Regenerate*".